Who is this course for?

-Unit 1 – Perform Simple Building Services Tasks: This unit is about performing straightforward building services tasks in simulated situations that reflect actual site conditions.
-The learner will utilise the skills learned in previous units to enable them to prepare work surfaces and produce layout plans in order to carry out the installation of some common building services components.
+Unit 1 – Perform Simple Mechanical Engineering and Welding Tasks: This unit is about performing straightforward engineering tasks in simulated situations that reflect actual site conditions.
+The learner will utilise the skills learned in previous units to enable them to prepare work surfaces and produce layout plans in order to carry out the installation of some common engineering components.

-Unit 2 – Safe Working Practices in Building services: This unit provides the learner with the essential health and safety knowledge required to prepare them to work safely in the Building Services Industry.
-The knowledge covered relates to work carried out in a construction environment.
+Unit 2 – Safe Working Practices in Mechanical Engineering and Welding: This unit provides the learner with the essential health and safety knowledge required to prepare them to work safely in the construction/engineering Industry.
+The knowledge covered relates to work carried out in a construction/engineering environment.

-Unit 3 – Carry Out Building Services Installations: This unit is about creating an installation relating to building services in response to a client brief.
-It will enable the learner to utilise the skills they have learnt during previous units in order to carry out the necessary planning, preparatory work and fabrication methods required to produce a realistic, working plumbing/electrical installation
+Unit 3 – Carry Out Mechanical Engineering and Welding Project: This unit is about creating an installation/project relating to mechanical engineering in response to a brief.
+It will enable the learner to utilise the skills they have learnt during previous units in order to carry out the necessary planning, preparatory work and fabrication methods required to produce a realistic, working plumbing/electrical/engineering project

 Unit 4 – Working in the Industry: This unit will develop your readiness for the world of work.
 Through research activities you will develop an awareness of your industry sector and opportunities that may be open to you.
 You will conduct an assessment of your current employability skills, plan for a placement and subsequently embark on work experience.
 This unit concludes with an opportunity to re-assess your skill set and progress made.

-Unit 7 – Explore Basic Fabrication Techniques in Building Services: This unit will provide the learner with the knowledge, understanding and skills required to carry out straightforward fabrication techniques commonly used in Building Services.
-Learners will be introduced to the specialist equipment used for simple bending and joining of tubes and basic wiring and connecting of electrical equipment.
+Unit 7 – Basic Plumbing Techniques: This unit provides the learner with the knowledge, understanding and skills required to carry out straightforward fabrication techniques commonly found in the plumbing industry.
+Learners will be introduced to the specialist equipment used for simple bending and jointing of pipework, and connecting of plumbing components.

 What Qualification will I gain?